voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

    When the invitation is accepted, the user will become a Guest or Collaborator (depending on whether **Can view** or **Can edit** access was granted, respectively), and an Admin can upgrade this user to another role if desired via the Team Settings page.
+Guests cannot be granted permissions through user groups.

 .. _teams-no-access: